 - Heat the oven to 450°F and arrange a rack in the middle.
-Combine the flour, baking powder, sugar, baking soda, and salt in a large bowl and whisk to aerate and break up any lumps; set aside.
+Combine the measured flour, baking powder, sugar, baking soda, and salt in a large bowl and whisk to aerate and break up any lumps; set aside.

-- Grate the frozen butter through the large holes on a box grater; add to the flour mixture and toss until well combined.
+- Grate the frozen butter through the large holes on a box grater; add it to the flour mixture and toss until well combined.
 Whisk together 3/4 cup of the heavy cream and the egg in a small bowl until the egg is broken up.
-Pour into the flour mixture and mix briefly with your hands or a wooden spoon until the dough just comes together, about 2 minutes.
+Pour it into the flour mixture and mix briefly with your hands or a wooden spoon until the dough just comes together, about 2 minutes.

 - Place the scones at least 1/2 inch apart on a baking sheet lined with parchment paper.
-Brush the tops of the scones with the remaining 1 tablespoon cream.
+Brush the tops of the scones with the remaining 1 tablespoon of cream.
 Bake until they are puffed and the tops are golden and flecked with brown, about 10 to 12 minutes.
-(If scones on one side of the pan begin to get too dark, rotate the pan to ensure even cooking.)
+(If the scones on one side of the pan begin to get too dark, rotate the pan to ensure even cooking.)
 Remove the scones to a wire rack to cool.
 Serve warm or at room temperature.